3.6 Fundamentals of Cyber SecurityIntroduction

 The Art of Deception

 This introduction covers The Art of Deception within Social Engineering for GCSE Computer Science.
-Revise Social Engineering in Network Security for GCSE Computer Science with 15 exam-style questions and 17 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 1 of 8 in this topic.
+Revise Social Engineering in 3.6 Fundamentals of Cyber Security for GCSE Computer Science with 18 exam-style questions and 17 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 1 of 9 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position